trademark attorney

 kevin@yourtrademarkattorney.com

 The question of whether a mark is being used sounds pretty straightforward.
-But sometimes it can really be unclear.
+You need to provide your products/services to customers using the trademark.
+Sometimes things can be more complex than that, though.
 The Lanham Act (which governs trademark law) defines use in commerce as: “the bona fide use of a mark in the ordinary course of trade, and not made merely to reserve a right in a mark.”
-So even in the definition, it’s saying that you can’t make a sale under a name just to get rights to that name.
-Although the question of use in commerce can be pretty fact-specific, there are a few scenarios you’ll want to avoid:
+Clearly, selling branded products would count toward use.
+So would providing services under a particular name, if the services are marketed under that name.
+There may also be use of a trademark in commerce where branded products are transported and shipped within the country.

-1. Giving or selling a few products to family/friends;
+1. Giving away or selling products to family/friends;

 2. Large gaps in sales following the first use of your trademark;

-3. Not promoting, advertising, or marketing your products/services; and
+3. Failing to promote, advertise, or market your products/services; and

 4. Not making your products/services available for consumers.